 (2) The City shall amend Chapter 18.70 of the Mt.
 Shasta Municipal Code to expressly exclude all residential development, including multifamily residential facilities, from the provisions of Chapter 18.70.
 The amendments to Chapter 18.70 shall apply also to qualifying mix use developments utilizing the provisions of SB 35 or State Density Bonus Law.

-Administration: Planning Department and City Manager Funding: General Fund Timing: Within two years from adoption of the Housing Element
+Administration: Planning Department, , Planning Commission, and City Council

+Timing: Within one year from adoption of the Housing Element